Proven-Paradox/shaper-system/Handbook.md

 #### Stationary Stealth
 Increase your [Endure](#endure) and [Stealth](#stealth) modifiers by 1.
 In addition, you are an expert at staying hidden when still.
-If you have not moved within the last 10 seconds (1 round of combat), you gain Boon +4 on Stealth checks.
+If you have not moved within the last 10 seconds (1 Round of combat), you gain Boon +4 on Stealth checks.
 'Moving' here refers to moving to different Zones; small shifts in position or posture do not remove this benefit.

 #### Tracking Bug
 Increase your [Sabotage](#sabotage) and [Survival](#survival) modifiers by 1.